hackforwesternmass/frcog-private-wells/README.md

 FRCOG Town Well Mapping
 =======================

-Instructions for setting up a process to get private well data from the MA DEP, updating it via the web or via Android device, and mapping it.
+This document contains instructions for setting up a process to get private well data from the MA DEP, updating it via the web or via Android device, and mapping it.

+You can view a map of the well locations [here](http://hackforwesternmass.github.io/frcog-private-wells/well_map).

 Setting up a New Town
 -------------------------